 - Information is always offered in multiple languages – depending on the language setting of the mobile phone.

 - We pay attention to a high level of accessibility – information can therefore be consumed by people with visual impairment.

 - The content behind a Digital Link code is dynamically interchangeable – manually or by rules (e.g., time-based or seasonal).
 The "old" content will not be overwritten and will not be lost.

 - Analytics: Learn more about how the product is used and generate data that is valuable for future campaigns or future product development.
 Retargeting campaigns (for consumables) are also very easy to implement thanks to the integration of Google's tag manager.

-- Different content on the same Digital Link, depending on the role of the user (consumer or service technician).
+- Content variations on the same Digital Link, depending on the role of the user (consumer or service technician).